IISERM/egg-paratha/docs/index.md

 Secondly, we're aware that most people are likely to have experience in python, but the syntactic switch to perform basic tasks is fairly simple (**familiarity with basic programming concepts has more relevance here**).
 Julia is preferred for reasons that will become clear over the course of the sessions.. but right off the bat, it is very convenient for scientific computing, and making plot-based animations is a breeze compared to python.
 We will discuss basic syntax and features as the sessions progress.

-To ease this process, we have collated some useful Julia resources [here](resources.md).
+To ease this process, we have collated some useful [Julia resources](resources.md).
 If this is too much work, you can of course stick to your preferred language of choice, as the take-away from these sessions are meant to be new ways of thinking, rather than exploring the nuances of a particular language.

 **Note:** Any potential hosts who are comfortable only with python are still encouraged to host sessions.